lanfran02/lanfran02.github.io/content/posts/Internal/index.en.md

 www-data
 ```

+We made a breakthrough, we already have one foot in the machine.

-We found a file, saving the password and user of aubreanna
+Looking through the files on the machine, we found a file containing the username and password of aubreanna!

 ```bash
 www-data@internal:/opt$ ls -la
 total 16